CrobyCheese/Discord-game-bot/README.md

 Your allowed to use it in public on your server.
-But if you mod it and try to sell it, I will request you take it dowm.
+But if you mod it and try to sell it, I will request you take it down.
 (Unless it is a older version of the bot.